-As an insurance company, we need to ensure that our customers are not buying or investing in our products with illegally obtained funds as a way to launder money.
+As a financial institution, we need to ensure that our customers are not buying or investing in our products with illegally obtained funds as a way to launder money.

 We must take time to learn who our customers are, how they have earned their wealth and acquire background information on why they are interested in our products.